Career Opportunities at the Dietrich School

 Once the school’s Hiring Committee reviews your resume and determines that you are a qualified candidate for one (or possibly more) of our open positions, one of the committee members will contact you to arrange a phone interview.
 Phone interviews typically take no longer than 30 minutes and will include at least two prepare-in-advance questions for you to respond to.
 The goal of the phone interview is to get to know you better and learn more about your experiences and your interest in the position.

-If, at the conclusion of the phone interview process, we would like to proceed with your candidacy, we will contact you to schedule a Zoom interview.
-The Zoom interview will be attended by the Hiring Committee member who conducted your phone screen, the Hiring Manager and a departmental representative for the position for which you originally applied, and—with your permission—other Hiring Managers in the school who have open positions you may be interested in.
+If, at the conclusion of the phone interview process, we would like to proceed with your candidacy, we will contact you to schedule a Zoom/in-person interview.
+The Zoom/in-person interview will be attended by the Hiring Committee member who conducted your phone screen, the Hiring Manager and a departmental representative for the position for which you originally applied, and—with your permission—other Hiring Managers in the school who have open positions you may be interested in.

 Behavioral-Based Interviewing

-Both the phone interview and the Zoom interview will include behavioral-based interview (BBI) questions.
+Both the phone interview and the Zoom/in-person interview will include behavioral-based interview (BBI) questions.
 As part of the BBI process, you will be asked to respond to questions using real-life knowledge and situations from your personal and professional experiences.
 Questions will be phrased to prompt these responses, such as, “Tell us about a time when you had to coordinate a team of people.
 How did you bring them together?” or “Give us an example of a situation where you had to remain calm under pressure.
-What did you do and how did things turn out?”
+What did you do and how did things turn out?

 BBI questions may seem a bit awkward at first, but they are a great opportunity for you to share some examples of how your skills, experiences, and character have made, and will make you a wonderful employee.
 Learn more about responding to BBI questions and check out some sample questions.